 Given the site's significant historic associations and strong connection to the Willamette River and Willamette Falls, the site has been identified as a "legacy opportunity."
-A world-class vision for the Willamette Falls Legacy Project was adopted by the public partners in 2014 and the partners have since directed a team to prepare the Preferred Design for the riverwalk that ensures the vision is realized.
 The site is unique, complex and extremely technical in nature.

-Given the high degree of complexity of the project improvements, the need to integrate with pre-existing infrastructure (that may be unknown until uncovered), and challenging environmental and site constraints, involving the contractor early during the design process is anticipated to lower overall project costs.
+Given the high degree of complexity of the project improvements, the need to integrate with pre-existing infrastructure (that may be unknown until uncovered), and challenging environmental and site constraints, having earlier integration of design and constructor is anticipated to lower overall project costs.

-CM/GC constructability review also allows for an ongoing review of the long term operating costs of design options, allowing for midcourse design choices leading to a project having lower long term operating maintenance and repair costs.
+The delivery method also allows for an ongoing review of the long term operating costs of design options, allowing for innovative midcourse design choices leading to a project having lower long term operating maintenance and repair costs.